Four people were injured as two drones launched from Iran fell near Dubai International Airport on Wednesday.

 As of Tuesday, the UAE's air defence systems had detected 1,475 drones sent by Iran since the start of hostilities on Saturday, February 28.

-The Ministry of Defence said 1,385 of those drones had been intercepted with 90 impacts on land.
+The Ministry of Defence said 1,385 of those drones had been intercepted, with 90 impacts on land.

 Dubai International Airport temporarily suspended operations on Saturday, March 7, because of the disruption caused by the falling debris from missiles intercepted above the UAE.

-Dubai International Airport resumed a limited number of flights from Monday, March 2, following the complete closure of airspace.
+Dubai International Airport had resumed a limited number of flights from Monday, March 2, following the complete closure of airspace.